 Every year, about thousands of people end up in emergency rooms with injuries they

 receive by using kitchen knives.
-But with a few cutting-edge tips, you can avoid the
+But with a few cutting-edge tips, you can stay away

 When chopping or dicing curved foods, such as eggplant or zucchini, start by cutting